Spencer Steer Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.85 team ERA ranks ninth among all MLB pitching staffs.
+- The Padres' 3.85 team ERA ranks eighth among all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs given up (90 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Washington Nationals, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- The righty last pitched on Tuesday, June 20 against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.